 - Witch Hazel

 Shelf life of dried herbs

 Your dried herbs should last at least a year if stored in a glass jar, in a cool, dry, dark spot.
 The shelf life can be extended if the herbs are tinctured or infused in oil, after drying.
 If the herbs retain their fragrance and colour, they are still potent.
 I once tossed out lemon verbena leaves that had been in storage for 10 years.
 They were still strongly lemon scented ,although their colour had faded slightly.
 Your mileage may vary.

-Go harvest some herbs from your garden and dry them today.
+Go harvest some herbs from your garden and preserve them today.
 If they stay in your garden they’ll never make it to your apothecary.
-Leave a comment and tell me which herbs you are drying right now.
+Leave a comment and tell me which herbs you are preserving right now.